List of Downton Abbey characters: Friends and acquaintances

-Lady Maud Bagshaw
+Maud Elliot, Lady Bagshaw

-Maud Bagshaw (née Crawley), (played by Imelda Staunton) is a distant relative of the Crawleys, as her father was Robert's great uncle.
+Maud Elliot, Lady Bagshaw (née Crawley), (played by Imelda Staunton) is a distant relative of the Crawleys, as her father was Robert's great uncle.
 Her side of the family lived in Brampton and she was married to David Bagshaw, Baron Bagshaw, who died serving in the army during the Second Boer War.
 Following her husband's death, she had a ten-year-long affair with her husband's army servant Jack Smith, which resulted in the birth of her only child, a daughter named Lucy.
-Owing to the fear of her father, Maud could not marry Jack, so she gave birth to Lucy in the US, and arranged for her to be grown under the care of Jack.
+Owing to fear of her father, Maud could not marry Jack, so she gave birth to Lucy in the US, and arranged for her to be brought up under the care of Jack.
 After Jack's death, Maud took in the six-year-old Lucy, pretending to be her godmother.
 It was not until Lucy turned eighteen when Maud revealed to her the truth.
 Following the death of her father, Maud inherited the Brampton estate, cut all ties with the Crawleys and joined the household of Queen Mary as her lady-in-waiting.

 Maud and Lucy first appear in the first film, accompanying the royal family's visit to Downton Abbey on their way to the Harewood House.
 Lucy is introduced to the Crawleys as Lady Bagshaw's lady's maid, however in Maud's own words, Lucy is 'more like a companion than a maid' for her and calls her by her first name (instead of her last name, as customary for servants).
 Violet intended to convince Maud to name Robert, her nearest male-line relative, as heir to her estate, but to her great shock, Maud declares Lucy as her heir.
 In Violet's words, treating a servant as a family member goes against 'every fibre of the English way of life' and is very hostile towards Lucy, referring to her a 'scheming little minx', but Isobel, who figured out Maud and Lucy's true relationship, convinces Violet to change her mind.
 Violet then proceeds to welcome back Lucy into the family and gives her approval of Tom's romance to Lucy (realising that this would make Tom partake Lucy's fortune).

 Maud also appears in the second film, presiding over Tom and Lucy's wedding and travelling alongside the Crawleys to France.
 She is also present at the deathbed of Violet in Downton Abbey.